Variable-Length Feedback Codes over Known and Unknown Channels with Non-vanishing Error Probabilities: Introduction

 \subsection{Our Main Contributions}

 In this paper, we study VLF and UVLF codes in the regime that the error probability $\epsilon \in (0, 1)$ is non-vanishing.
 For an arbitrary DMC with $C_1 < \infty$, equivalently, all entries of the channel transition kernel $P_{Y|X}$ are positive, we improve the second-order term in the lower bound in \eqref{eq:pol} for VLF codes from $-\log N $ to $-\frac{C}{C_1} \log N$.
 Our proposed VLF code is a modified Yamamoto--Itoh scheme with two communication and one confirmation phases, where each phase has a random stopping time, similar to the code in \cite{tchamkerten2006variable}.
 In \thmref{thm:nonasymp}, we derive a novel non-asymptotic achievability bound; in \thmref{thm:VLF}, we analyze the non-asymptotic bound to derive the asymptotic bound with the improved second-order term.
-For UVLF codes, we assume that a training sequence of length $\ell$ is available prior to the communication.
-In \thmref{thm:UVLF}, for UVLF codes, we derive an asymptotic achievability bound for an arbitrary DMC with $C_1 < \infty$, where the second order term is $- \frac{C}{C_1} \log N - \min\left\{\frac{|\mc{X}||\mc{Y}|}{2} , \left(|\mc{X}|-\frac{3}{2}\right)\left(|\mc{Y}|-\frac{3}{2}\right) + \frac{3}{4}\right\} \log N$.
-Our UVLF code universalizes the Yamamoto--Itoh scheme by replacing the information-density threshold rule in the communication phases with the empirical mutual information threshold rule.
-This empirical mutual information threshold rule is also used in \cite{tchamkerten2006variable}.
-Unlike \cite{tchamkerten2006variable}, during the second communication phase, we do not discard the symbols from the first communication phase, which is essential for the derivation of \thmref{thm:UVLF}.
-We use the training sequence only in the confirmation phase of the scheme, where we construct a sequential hypothesis test for the ``accept'' and ``reject'' hypotheses.
-In the proof of \thmref{thm:UVLF}, we use the result in \cite[Th.~4.5]{woodroofebook} from the nonlinear renewal theory literature to bound the expected stopping time associated associated with the empirical mutual information.
+In \thmref{thm:UVLF}, for UVLF codes, we derive an asymptotic achievability bound for an arbitrary DMC, where the second order term is $- \log N - \min\left\{\frac{|\mc{X}||\mc{Y}|}{2} , \left(|\mc{X}|-\frac{3}{2}\right)\left(|\mc{Y}|-\frac{3}{2}\right) + \frac{3}{4}\right\} \log N$.
+Our UVLF code universalizes Polyanskiy \emph{et al.}'s scheme in \cite{polyanskiy2011feedback} by replacing the information-density threshold rule in the communication phases with the empirical mutual information threshold rule.
+This empirical mutual information threshold rule is also used by Tchamkerten and Telatar \cite{tchamkerten2006variable}.
+Unlike in \cite{tchamkerten2006variable}, our UVLF code has a single phase.
+In the proof of \thmref{thm:UVLF}, we use the result in \cite[Th.~4.5]{woodroofebook} from the nonlinear renewal theory literature to bound the expected stopping time associated with the empirical mutual information.
 We also use the refined method of types from \cite{mardia2020} to get a tight tail probability bound for the empirical mutual information evaluated on a joint type formed from two independent sequences.